diggledoot/smallcicdproject/README.md

 # smallcicdproject

 A minimal CI/CD playground for testing and experimentation.
 This is a trigger by PR.
+Update the PR.

 Checklist
 - [x] initialize go project